 Personal statements and other essay requirements can be a daunting portion of any pre-health application.
 Use the resources below to answer your composition-related questions and gain confidence in your writing samples.

-Augsburg College Writing Lab
+Augsburg University Writing Lab

 The Purdue OWL (Online Writing Lab)